LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/blacklizard_app_finarch.rst

 App delegates should regularly send operational funds designated as profits to the app's equity UIA address.
 The platform will then distribute these proportionally to the equity holders.
 Profits may come from fees or other sources depending on the app's business model.

 The question is how to efficiently distribute the equity -- which is effectively the same problem as distributing yield.
-(I.e., yield could be viewed as the DAC sending BitUSD-denominated fees to the BitUSD asset's address for proportional distribution to BitUSD holders.)
+(I.e., yield could be viewed as the DAC sending USD-denominated fees to the USD asset's address for proportional distribution to USD holders.)

 The simplest way is to iterate through all equity asset balances and increment them appropriately.
 The problem with this approach is it places all the resource load for evaluation in a single block.
 The solution is lazy evaluation.
 For each balance, as well as the balance amount and asset ID, we should track when the balance last changed.
 If the balance has been affected by a dividend since it last moved, it is marked as dirty.